dec-lied/firstTriangle/README.md

 <h1> Other information </h1>
 <p> The include directory contains the necessary files for glad and glfw.
 The lib directory contains the necessary static libraries for x86 and x86 glfw that the program links to. </p>
+<p> At some point, I may switch to using CMake for the source code, but I, along with many, many others, really do not like using CMake, so for now I will just be uploading Visual Studio Solutions. </p>

 <h1> 94.4% C?
 4.5% Objective C? </h1>
 <p> Glad is made in C, not C++, and glad is just a huge file doing tedious address loading for OpenGL functions.
 Also, apparently glfw has 1 file that uses some objective-C. In summary, I am not using C or objective-C in this, but some libraries I am using do.
 Also, in the future, I may een use C for some projects.
 It is very similar to C++, and the opengl api supports them both. </p>